jceipek/jceipek.github.com/content/projects/makingFasterSystems/index.md

 ![](/projects/makingfastersystems/ccdf_bc.png)

 Context always matters when interpreting data, and percentiles are no different.
 The CCDF above shows that about 1% of C runs are slower (99% are faster) than 0.7ms.
 How often does this p99 happen?
 Well, we know that `animationStep` runs 30 times a second, or 1800 times a minute (`30/second * 60 seconds/minute = 1800/minute`).
 1% of 1800 is 18, so this happens around 18 times per minute.
 If someone views the display case for 3 minutes, we can expect them to encounter this latency or worse about 54 times (`18 * 3 = 54`).
-In a different context

 For this project, neither the people viewing the display case, nor the company displaying it, nor the artists I worked with cared how long `animationStep` takes.
 They would have cared if the display case appeared unresponsive or jittery (which it was before my speed improvements), so it was important for me to make sure that the overall latency of the system was always low enough to prevent that.
 Plotting the latency of `animationStep` and making it faster was a means to that end rather than the end itself.
 Doing so also had knock-on benefits.
 It allowed us to showcase additional reactive animations, reduced the power consumption of the computer, and produced less waste heat.